TimHugh/bash_profile/README.md

 Note that I'm on Mac OS, and I have no idea if anything I've done is Mac specific or not, but chances are pretty good, so watch out Linux users!

+It depends as little as possible on the presence of a `~/.env` file, but a couple things might act weird without it:

+- `DEFAULT_RUBY` - chruby uses this to set your preferred default (but will automatically pick a different one based on `./.ruby-version`)

+Also, I've tried to make sure that all commands that depend on something being installed are wrapped in a conditional (things that use git, docker, vim, etc.), but I might have missed some.

 ## Other bits

 - [.gitconfig](https://gist.github.com/TimHugh/9b6303ffcc00fbc2b84a)